Implementation and verification of coherent error suppression using randomized compiling for Grover's algorithm on a trapped-ion device: Results and discussion

 \section{Results and discussion}

-To evaluate the efficiency of quantum error suppression, algorithm performance was assessed using the standard metric based on the statistical distance between two probability distributions, total variation distance (TVD) \cite{rc_qft_exp}.
-TVD $d_{TV}$ is calculated from Eq. \eqref{eq:tvd}.
+To evaluate the effectiveness of quantum error suppression, performance was assessed using the standard metric based on the statistical distance between two probability distributions, TVD \cite{rc_qft_exp}.
+TVD \(d_{TV}\) is calculated from Eq.~\eqref{eq:tvd}.